Possible Bearish Inside Day Candle Pattern Detected for Dish Network-A (NASDAQ:DISH) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Dish Network-A (NASDAQ:DISH)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Dish Network-A (NASDAQ:DISH) based on the price action in the company's shares.
-Today's price range of $24.82 and $25.28 is within yesterday's high and low of the day.
+Yesterday's price range of $24.75 and $25.28 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Dish Network-A may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 DISH Network Corp. provides a direct broadcast satellite subscription television, audio programming, and interactive television services to commercial and residential subscribers in the United States.